rcasto/social-contact/README.md

 If any of these properties is omitted, then that social contact method is simply not rendered.

-For each of the social contact methods, all you need to provide to the web component property is the username associated with the profile.
+For each of the social contact methods, all you need to provide to the web component property is the username associated with the social network profile.

 ## References
 - https://brand.linkedin.com/downloads